a-r-m-i-n/dce/Documentation/UsersManual/DetailPage.rst

 Adjust <title> tag
 ==================
-And here you'll find an example how to put the header field to <title> tag in body:
+And here you will find an example how to put the header field to <title> tag in body:

 .. code-block:: typoscript